Call/text: 347-407-2838

 For most students, especially beginners, classical/traditional piano material is a great foundation and will be a focus

-I am classically trained (I have a music degree) and I've studied jazz piano
+I am classically trained and I've studied jazz piano

 I've played keyboards in several rock/cover bands